106-year-old Delhi man who was child during Spanish Flu survives COVID-19

 The first cases of Spanish Flu were reported in areas which are major ports of entry, such as Mumbai (then Bombay), Kolkata (Calcutta), Delhi and Chennai (Madras), where a large number of people returned from abroad.
 The casualty count in India from the Spanish Flu is believed to be nearly one-fifth of the entire fatalities in the world, though the statistics for mortality in India are too wide-ranging and debatable.

-Doctors at the RGSSH, a dedicated COVID-19 facility were amazed to see the recovery of this centenarian patient from the novel coronavirus, even though he was highly vulnerable to the infection.
+Doctors at the RGSSH were amazed to see the recovery of this centenarian patient from the novel coronavirus, even though he was highly vulnerable to the infection.
 "We don't know whether he was affected by the Spanish Flu or not.
 We haven't seen much documentation on the situation back then as far as Delhi is concerned, but very few hospitals were there at that time.
 It is amazing this 106-year-old showed the will power to survive," a senior doctor, who monitored his situation, said.

 ALSO READ